Previous Page Next Page

 6122 Rio Grande State Center (Mental Health Component)

-Clients living in the Rio Grande State Center (MH) are assigned to live in a specific unit.
-The intake specialist gets the client’s unit number from the reporter.
+Clients in the Rio Grande State Center (mental health component) reside in specific units.
+The intake specialist requests the client’s unit number and documents it in the narrative.

 See: